Erin McLeod: Relationships

 McLeod is openly lesbian.
 She came out publicly during a CBC interview following the controversy surrounding the 2014 Sochi Olympics and Russia's gay propaganda laws.
 She was among a group of athletes who called for a change in the language of the Olympic Charter and host-city contract to include non-discrimination of sexual orientation.
 She also served on the Canadian Athletes' Commission as the LGBT representative.

 On July 6, 2015, McLeod married American teammate Ella Masar in Vancouver following the 2015 FIFA Women's World Cup.
 The two co-hosted a regular online web show called The Ella and Erin Show while playing for the Chicago Red Stars and later the Houston Dash in order to promote home games and give away tickets to fans.
 Masar and McLeod underwent an amicable separation in 2019, followed by divorce.

 In October 2020, McLeod made public her relationship with Icelandic footballer Gunny Jónsdóttir.
 They married in January 2023.
+Gunny gave birth to their son in October 2024.